 Aims and Scope

-The official languages of the Journal of Tropical Ethnobiology are Indonesian and English, published by the Ethnobiology Society of Indonesia in collaboration with Research Center for Biology, Indonesian Institute of Sciences (LIPI).
+The official language of the Journal of Tropical Ethnobiology is English, published by the Ethnobiology Society of Indonesia in collaboration with the Research Center for Ecology and Ethnobiology, National Research and Innovation Agency (BRIN).
 The journal publishes critical reviews, original research papers, short communications, notes, and comments covering all aspects of ethnobiology.

 The acceptance criteria for all papers are the quality and originality of the research and its significance to our readership.
 Manuscripts are peer-reviewed by two anonymous reviewers and the Editor.
 Final acceptance or rejection rests with the Editorial Board.